We’ve long assumed Joseph was a carpenter and Jesus, as his adopted son, would have followed in his footsteps. But what if that’s not the case?

 In his book, The Forgotten Jesus, Robby Gallaty poses the intriguing question: Was Jesus really a carpenter?

 Gallaty, pastor of Long Hollow Baptist Church in Nashville, Tennessee, says the main support for the traditional position are Mark 6:3 and Matthew 13:55.

 In those verses, Jesus and Joseph are called tektōn, which is most frequently rendered “carpenter” by Bible translators.

-In an excerpt published at Christian Post, Gallaty says that word is more accurately understood as craftsman or building.
+In a published excerpt, Gallaty says that word is more accurately understood as craftsman or building.

 That could be carpenter, he admits, but some other cultural clues may lead to a different translation.
 Perhaps, Jesus was a stonemason.

 - The majority of homes in Israel during Jesus’ time were constructed with stone.